hannorein/rebound/README.rst

 Feature list
 ------------

-* Real-time, 3D OpenGL visualization.
+An incomplete feature list of REBOUND:

+* Several symplectic integrators (WHFast, WH, SEI, LEAPFROG)
+* High accuracy non-symplectic integrator with adaptive timestepping (IAS15)
+* Support for collisional/granular dynamics, various collision detection routines
-* The code is written entirely in C. It conforms to the ISO standard C99.
+* The code is written entirely in C, conforms to the ISO standard C99
+* Easy-to-use python module, installation in 3 words: `pip install rebound`
+* Extensive set of example problems in both C and python.
+* Real-time, 3D OpenGL visualization (C version)
-* Parallelized with OpenMP (for shared memory systems).
+* Parallelized with OpenMP (for shared memory systems)
-* Parallelized with MPI using an essential tree for gravity and collisions (for distributed memory systems).
+* Parallelized with MPI using an essential tree for gravity and collisions (for distributed memory systems)
-* No libraries are needed.
-The use of OpenGL/GLUT/libpng for visualization is optional.
+* No libraries are needed, use of OpenGL/GLUT/libpng for visualization is optional
-* The code is fully open-source and can be downloaded freely from http://github.com/hannorein/rebound.
+* The code is fully open-source and can be downloaded freely from http://github.com/hannorein/rebound
 * No configuration is needed to run any of the example problems.
-Just type `make && ./nbody` in the problem directory to run them.
+Just type `make && ./rebound` in the problem directory to run them.
 * Standard ASCII or binary output routines.
 * Different modules are easily interchangeable by one line in the Makefile.